aileen-byte/Team14/personal statements/Aileen.md

 ## F1 assembly code

-I also wrote the assembly program required to produce the F1 lights output on Vbuddy (co-authur Jeshmeera), using the state diagram to verify that the control flow and timing behaved exactly as intended.
+I also wrote the assembly program required to produce the F1 lights output on Vbuddy (co-authur Jeshmeera) [(here)](../README.md#f1-lights), using the state diagram to verify that the control flow and timing behaved exactly as intended.

 # Pipleined Processor